alvinnws/advent-of-code/README.md

 At least I only have to repeat the same thing 12100 times, not a billion.
 Setting everything as a recursive function definitely sped up the process, I just had to ensure the states were not being reused, and started from a blank slate each time.
 A little ugly copy pasting for each direction later, I had the answer.
 ### 17-1
 I got spoilt by reddit in knowing today's puzzle intended to use djikstra's algorithm.
 I was browsing day 16 memes too, how unfortunate.
 I do not know if I would have thought of using djikstra by myself, but knowing to use djikstra made my thinking very simple.
 I spent around 1.5 hours trying to implement, getting spaghettier and spaghettier code, then decided I needed a break.
 Afterwards, I came back and could solve it fairly quickly with some debugging.
+### 17-2
+What in the overthinking.
+I literally only needed to change 3 lines, add 1 line and indent a few others.
+Honestly, should never have taken this long and certainly could have been done in 5 minutes.